telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/visual-studio-extensions-options.md

 ### Notifications

-**Show me a message when a newer version is available** – When enabled, you will receive notifications if a new version of **Telerik UI for ASP.NET AJAX** is available on the Telerik website.
+**Show me a message when a newer version is available** – When enabled, you will receive notifications if a new version of **Telerik® UI for ASP.NET Ajax** is available on the Telerik website.